cmaureir/progra-alma/lectures/lecture2.rst

 In this case,
-each call to the ``data_print`` function shows the data through screen, but does not give some result.
+each call to the ``data_print`` function shows the data through screen, but does not give any result.
-This function type is knew in programming like
+This function type is known in programming like

 **procedures** or **subroutines**,
 but in Python are simple functions.

-Technically, all the returning value are functions.
+Technically, all the returning values are functions.
-In the case of do not have a ``return`` statement, the return value always is ``None``.
+In the case of a function lacking the ``return`` statement, the return value is always ``None``.
-But as the function call is not on an assignment, we lose the value, and there is no program effect.
+But as the function call is not an assignment, we loose the value and there is no program effect.

 Assignment 2
 ------------